-- a) The schedule in each plan is based on the best information available at the time the plan was developed.
-As new information becomes available, the Goals and Objectives and PMEs may be adjusted through consultation with the ASWG, in accordance with Section 6.2. - b) All versions of these plans (with dates) shall be maintained by Douglas PUD on their website, available to the public. - c) Douglas PUD shall provide a draft annual report to the Aquatic SWG summarizing the previous year's activities undertaken in accordance with each plan.
-The report will document all activities conducted within the Project and describe activities proposed for the following year.
+- 1) Douglas PUD shall implement the Goals and Objectives as identified in Section 3 of each Plan, and all of the protection, mitigation, and enhancement measures (PMEs) that are contained in Section 4 of each Plan. - 2) Each Plan includes an implementation schedule that was based on the best information available at the time the Plan was developed.
+As new information becomes available, the Goals and Objectives and PMEs may be adjusted through consultation with the ASWG, in accordance with Section 6.2 of this Certification.

+- 3) Douglas PUD shall maintain current versions of the Plans on the PUD's website and they shall be made available to the public. - 4) Douglas PUD shall provide a draft annual report to the ASWG summarizing the previous year's activities undertaken in accordance with each Plan.
+The report shall document all activities conducted within the Project and describe activities proposed for the following year.
 Furthermore, any decisions, statements of agreement, evaluations, or changes made pursuant to each plan will be included in the annual report.
-If significant activity was not conducted in a given year, Douglas PUD shall prepare a memorandum providing an explanation of the circumstances in lieu of the annual report. - d) The final report is subject to final approval by Ecology for purposes of compliance with federal and state water quality standards, including designated uses.
+If significant activity was not conducted in a given year, Douglas PUD shall prepare a memorandum providing an explanation of the circumstances in lieu of the annual report. - 5) The final report is subject to approval by Ecology for purposes of compliance with federal and state water quality standards, including designated uses.

-6.5 Bull Trout, white sturgeon, Pacific lamprey and resident fish
+6.5 Bull Trout, White Sturgeon, Pacific Lamprey and Resident Fish

-Section 3 (Goals and Objectives) and Section 4 (PMEs) of the white sturgeon, bull trout, Pacific lamprey and resident fish Aquatic Resource Management Plans are attached hereto as Appendices A through D and are hereby incorporated as parts of this Certification.
+Douglas PUD shall implement Section 3 (Goals and Objectives) and Section 4 (PMEs) of the White Sturgeon, Bull Trout, Pacific Lamprey and Resident Fish Aquatic Resource Management Plans.
+Sections 3 and 4 of each of these Plans are attached hereto as Appendices A through D, respectively, and are hereby incorporated into this Certification.